 If you or someone you love is having a hard time controlling video game use, then know that support is available.
 Many people are seeking help for their impulsive video game use, and mental health professionals are ready, offering psychotherapy, psychopharmacology, and 12-step programs as support.

-The therapists at Thriveworks Bristol have seen many patients who are ready to take back control over their gaming, and we have helped them find freedom.
+The therapists at Thriveworks Bristol, VA have seen many patients who are ready to take back control over their gaming, and we have helped them find freedom.

 What Is Video Game Addiction?